TN 83 (05-24)

 4. Recontact controls

-For SSI Claims System cases, use the DWO1 and establish a tickle to control the case for recontact when the individual is eligible for SSI based on undue hardship.
-(Use the Modernized Development Worksheet (MDW) for non-SSI Claims System cases.)
-If MDW is applicable, set up an MDW screen using instructions in MSOM MDW 001.001 and the following MDW inputs:
+For non-SSI Claims System cases, use the Modernized Development Worksheet (MDW).
+If an MDW is applicable, set up an MDW screen using instructions in MS 03901.001 and the following MDW inputs:

 • In the ISSUE field: input TRUST;